jeanhaley32/BlizApp/readme.md

 # BlizApp
 BlizApp is my solution to Blizzard's take-home project.
 Part of their Application process for SRE.

 I chose `Option 1: Software Engineering`, as I've been working on several active Golang projects of my own, and I feel like this would be a logical use of fresh information.
+Along with a chance to learn something new.

 # About